themagicalmammal/howtolinux/README.md

 **If you have a problem with Chinese apps or are privacy concerns skip over this.**
 #### 2. [WPS Office](https://www.wps.com/)
-A beautiful office suite with a lot of customizations. <br />
+This is a beautiful office suite with lots of customization. <br />
 Get the deb file [here](https://linux.wps.com/) <br />

 **You can also use web-based offices like Google Drive.** <br />